Eagle-Konbu/arlon/README.md

 # Arlon

-A CLI tool to show commits in HEAD that are not in the specified branch.
+A CLI tool to compare branches and files in Git repositories.

 ## Features

-- Compare current branch (HEAD) with any other branch
+- **Commit Comparison**: Show commits in HEAD that are not in the specified branch
-- Show commits that exist in HEAD but not in the target branch
+- **File Comparison**: Show files that differ between branches
 - Multiple output formats:
-  - **Simple**: One-line format with hash, date, and message
+  - **Simple**: One-line format with essential information
-  - **JSON**: Structured format with full commit details
+  - **JSON**: Structured format with full details

 ## Installation